tim8557/ADC__MCP3008__SPI__FPGA/README.md

 # ADC--MCP3008--FPGA
 ## MCP3008/MCP3004
-MCP3008 is an anolog-to-digital converter.
-It is used to adapt the anolog siganal and transfrt<br > the anolog signal into ten bit digital signal.
+MCP3008/MCP3004 are anolog-to-digital converters.
+They are used to adapt the anolog siganal and transfrt<br > the anolog signal into ten bit digital signal.

 <img src="https://github.com/tim8557/ADC--MCP3008--FPGA/blob/main/images/m3008_ic.jpg" width="200" ><br>